mvolkmann/blog/src/python/jupyter.md

 Markdown cells can contain equations surrounded by $ characters that will be nicely rendered.
 For example, "The Pythagorean theorem is $ x^2 + y^2 = r^2 \$."
+The previous screenshot shows how this is rendered.

 URLs in Markdown cells are automatically converted to hyperlinks.